Green Construction Skills for Females

 Level 2 Award in Retrofit / Level 1 Certificate in Fabric First Construction Skills / Level 1 Award in Health and Safety in Construction

-Develop practical skills in construction and plumbing as well as knowledge of renewable energy and prepare for the CSCS card test.
+Considering a career in Green Construction Skills?
+This course will help you develop practical skills in construction and plumbing, knowledge of renewable energy and prepare you for the CSCS card test.

 Is this course right for me?